Skip to content

 Related studies

 Children are most likely to suffer from a particular form of kidney cancer known as nephroblastoma (Wilms tumour).
-Children between three and four years of age are most likely to be affected.
-Fortunately, the chances of recovery are very good following treatment.
+The chances of recovery with treatment are very good.

 Related studies